wayfair-archive/tungstenjs/docs_source/patterns.md

 ## The input value problem

-A challenging case can occur when a text input should update a modela attribute on `keyup` or `input`, and also be able to be updated via setting that same property in the model.
+A challenging case can occur when a text input should update a model attribute on `keyup` or `input`, and also be able to be updated via setting that same property in the model.
 The code ends up something like this:

 ```html
 <input value="{{val}}" type="text">